StephanLorenzen/MajorityVoteBounds/README.md

 * ExtraTreesClassifier
 * SVMVotersClassifier

-Each provide a majority vote classifier with an interface similar to `sklearn.ensemble.RandomForestClassifier` etc. The voters used in these implemtations are besed on `sklearn.tree.DecisionTreeClassifier` and `sklearn.svm.SVC`.
+Each provide a majority vote classifier with an interface similar to `sklearn.ensemble.RandomForestClassifier` etc. The voters used in these implemtations are besed on `sklearn.tree.DecisionTreeClassifier` and `sklearn.svm.SVC` [4].
 Furthermore, the submodule `mvb.data` can be used for reading data, while functions for computing bounds directly can be found in submodule `mvb.bounds`.
 Note, that some of the implementation in `mvb.bounds` are taken from the implementation for the paper [2].

 In addition, two directories areincluded in the repository:
 * **sample** provides a sample usage example: A 100-tree random forest is trained on the `Letter:OQ` data set with and without using a validation set, and bounds are computed.
 To run the sample, simply go to the directory and run `make` followed by `make run`.
 * **experiments** provides the experiments of [1].
 To run the experiments, go to the directory and run `make`.
-This will download the data needed for the experiments.
+This will download the data [5,6,7] needed for the experiments.
 Experiments can now be run by using the `uniform.py`, `optimize.py` and `unlabeled.py` python scripts in the folder.
 See the files for how-to.
 Output files will be created in directory `experiments/out/`.
 The full experiments from [1] can be run as follows:
 	* Uniform weighted RF (full bagging): `make uniform`